 Food is also an area that can trick the brain.
 We evolved in situations where salt and sugar where rare and lacking.
-When we taste Doritos or Ben and Jerry's Chocolate Fudge Brownie, our reward pathways say 'yes yes - this is good for you!!', at the same time our 'rational' brain realizes that science has shown we are becoming obese from eating too much of the wrong type of foods, and lack of exercise.
+When we taste Doritos or Ben and Jerry's Chocolate Fudge Brownie, our reward pathways say 'yes yes - this is good for you!!', at the same time our 'rational' brain reminds us of the science showing obesity comes from eating too much of the wrong type of foods.
 For most (myself included) my rational brain is batting about .250 or less.
 Americans lead the world in obesity(Percentage of population with Body Mass Index > 30 SOURCE - OECD FACTBOOK 2005 - ISBN 92-64-01869-7 - © OECD 2005).
 Since we are exporting our culture (via the market system) to developing countries, it is no surprise that China is following in our footsteps.
 From 1991 to 2004 the percentage of adults who are overweight or obese in China increased from 12.9% to 27.3%.(8) Furthermore, we can become habituated to repeated presentation of the same food type - we quickly get tired of it and crave something different.
 We like variety.
 In food and in other things.

 (Side note: recently I've been cooking for myself - I cook too much and share the leftovers with my dog.
 He now shuns his regular food (unless he's starving).
-Apparently he is experiencing food habituation as well (which is bad for me because now he is a perpetual beggar).
+Apparently dogs can experience food habituation as well (which is bad for me - he is now a perpetual beggar).